 The 05108-45 Wind Monitor-HD is a lightweight instrument that measures wind speed and wind direction.
-It is designed to prevent ice buildup, allowing the sensor to provide accurate measurements in harsh alpine conditions with limited access.
-Manufactured by R. M. Young, this wind monitor is cabled for use with Campbell Scientific dataloggers.Read More
+It is designed to prevent ice buildup, allowing the sensor to provide you with accurate measurements in harsh alpine conditions that have limited accessibility.
+Manufactured by R. M. Young, this wind monitor is cabled for use with Campbell Scientific data loggers.Read More

 The "-L" on a product model indicates that the cable length is specified at the time of order.

 The 05108-45-L Wind Monitor-HD is made from rigid UV-stabilized thermoplastic with stainless steel and anodized aluminum fittings.
 The thermoplastic material resists corrosion from sea air environments and atmospheric pollutants.

 To make it more durable, the HD uses extremely long-wearing, oversized ceramic bearings to increase service life many times longer than standard stainless-steel bearings.
 The wind monitor's ceramic bearings are resistant to corrosion in environments that are hostile to steel bearings, making the 05108-45-L suitable for harsh alpine applications.
 To discourage ice buildup, the sensor's housing is black and covered with an ice-resistant coating.
 The HD also has an oversized propeller shaft, high-pitch propeller, locking propeller nut, and sealed, heavy-duty cable pigtail instead of the standard junction box—all features that further enhance the long-term reliability of the sensor.